oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 To validate a client attestation using the concatenated serialization form, the receiving server MUST ensure the following:

-1. Before the '~' character, there exists precisely a single well-formed JWT conforming to the syntax outlined in []{client-attestation-jwt}.
+1. Before the '~' character, there exists precisely a single well-formed JWT conforming to the syntax outlined in [](client-attestation-jwt).
-2. After the '~' character, there exists precisely a single well-formed JWT conforming to the syntax outlined in []{client-attestation-pop-jwt}.
+2. After the '~' character, there exists precisely a single well-formed JWT conforming to the syntax outlined in [](client-attestation-pop-jwt).
 3. The signature of the Client Attestation PoP JWT obtained after the '~' character verifies with the Client Instance Key contained in the `cnf` claim of the Client Attestation JWT obtained before the '~' character.

 # Implementation Considerations